SaCut/boy_girl_paradox/README.md

 # The Boy or Girl Paradox
-A small program to run a simulation of the "Boy or Girl Paradox" in a Graphic Usen Interface.
+A small program to run a simulation of the "Boy or Girl Paradox" in a Graphic User Interface.

 ------ DESCRIPTION ------
 The Boy or Girl Paradox (https://en.wikipedia.org/wiki/Boy_or_Girl_paradox) is an apparent paradox of statistics.